CrazyFedde/docs/commands.md

 <a name="welcome-message"></a>
 ### Welcome Message

-Sets the welcome message to the given string, if no arguments is parsed to the command the welcome message will be set back to the default welcome message.
+Sets the welcome message to the given string, if no arguments is parsed to the command the welcome message will be set back to the default welcome message, you can customize how the welcome message looks using [placeholders](/docs/{{version}}/placeholders).

 The **general.manage_server** permission is required to run this command.